-- 10. To provide advice and expertise to other Government departments (and other governments) as required, and consistently with meeting the objectives 1-3 above. - 11.
-To resource, staff and manage the Office to deliver its objectives effectively and efficiently and to ensure value for money in its administrative expenditure. - 12.
-To develop appropriate management, information and control systems with high regard to risk minimisation; and to ensure full and accurate presentation of accounting and other information.
+- 11. To resource, staff and manage the Office to deliver its objectives effectively and efficiently and to ensure value for money in its administrative expenditure. - 12.
+To develop appropriate management, information and control systems with high regard to risk management, and to ensure full and accurate presentation of accounting and other information.